mmackowsky/dm-docs/README.md

 ## Links to services and app description

 <p>
-DeviceMinder is an app created on microservices architecture, polyrepo concept, and it is a simulation of IoT environment.
-Each of services has separated tasks and purpose.
-Services communicate via API Gateway.
-Links to repositories below:
+DeviceMinder is an application built on a microservices architecture following the polyrepo concept, designed to simulate an IoT environment.
+Each service has a distinct task and purpose, and they communicate through an API Gateway.
+Below are the links to the repositories:
 </p>

 <ul>